Stewart SF02

-The Stewart SF02 was the car with which the Stewart Formula One team used to compete in the 1998 Formula One season.
+The Stewart SF02 was the car with which the Stewart Formula One team competed in the 1998 Formula One season.
 It was driven by Rubens Barrichello and Jan Magnussen at the start of 1998, with both in their second seasons with the team.
 Magnussen was dropped after the 1998 Canadian Grand Prix, despite scoring his first-ever point at the event, and replaced for the remainder of the season by Jos Verstappen.